pingidentity/ios-napps-sample-application/README.md

 This sample application will authenticate the user via OpenID Connect 1.0 and present the user's subject and tokens on the screen.
 Options to refresh the OAuth 2.0 access token and to refresh the authentication session are also demonstrated.

+Refer to the **Native Application SSO Developers Guide** at https://developer.pingidentity.com/en/napps-native-app-sso for more detailed information.

 ## Installation